 Immigration and Naturalization Act (INA) Sec 212(a)(2)(A)(i)(II)

 Persons who (1) have a conviction for, or who (2) admit to having committed acts that constitute the essential elements of, a violation of any law or regulation of a state, the US or a foreign country relating to a controlled substance, are inadmissible.
+A UK "caution" is considered to be an admission under the second part of this rule.
 The petty offense exception does not waive petty drug offenses.
 Youth may help however.

-Risk of Finding Though Unlikely, Improper and Possibly Reversible
+Mere Usage: Risk of Finding a Permanent Ineligibility Though Unlikely, Improper and Possibly Reversible

 Inadmissibility Health Grounds Related to Drug Use